 4.1 Arabic and Roman Numerals

-Roman numerals should be used sparingly, according to standard conventions (e.g. Henry VIII), and Arabic numerals preferred whenever appropriate.
+Roman numerals should be used sparingly, according to standard conventions (e.g. Henry VIII), and Arabic numerals are preferred whenever appropriate.

 The numbers one to one hundred should be given in words, except statistics, measurements, and references, which should be figures.
 Ordinals should always be in words.
 Approximations should always be words.
 Within a sentence, consistency should be maintained: avoid ‘five to 500’, and adopt words for both — ‘five to five hundred’.
 Never start sentences with figures.